TheGhostRoot/Discord-Token-Grabber-by-QR/README.md

 # Grab Discord Token with QR

-Discord Token Grabber by QR
+Grab Discord login tokens easily by scamming the victim with a fake QR code than will make you login instead of giving the victim free nitro.

 ### About